how to convince someone to go to rehab

 1. Understand the basic phenomena of teen behavior and addiction

-It’s hard to talk about something that you’re not well aware of.
-First, learn about teen addiction.
+It’s hard to talk about something you’re unaware of.
+First, learn about teen addiction and how long does it take to fully detox from alcohol or drug.
 After doing your research, you will know what treatment options are available for your teen.
 Understanding your child’s behavior allows you to have a peaceful and productive conversation with them.
 Nowadays, addiction is sometimes referred to as a “family disease” since it affects the entire household.
 Hence, it is essential to address your teen’s addiction to prevent family issues.

 2. Decide on who should talk to them and persuade them to go to rehab